seanreed1111/sql-recipes/recipes.md

 You would like to compare the data in two related tables, to show WHERE matching data exists, and to also show WHERE matching data doesn’t exist.

 Solution
-Oracle supports the EXISTS and NOT EXISTS predicates, allowing you to correlate the data in one table or expression with matching or missing data in another table or expression.
+SQL supports the EXISTS and NOT EXISTS predicates, allowing you to correlate the data in one table or expression with matching or missing data in another table or expression.
 We’ll use the hypothetical situation of needing to find which departments currently have managers.
 Phrasing this in a way that best illustrates the EXISTS solution, the next SQL statement finds all departments WHERE a manager is known to exist.

 SELECT department_name FROM department d WHERE exists (SELECT e.employee_id